Diocese of Anuradhapura

-The Roman Catholic Diocese of Anuradhapura (Lat: Dioecesis Anuradhapurensis) is a diocese of the Latin Church of the Roman Catholic Church in Sri Lanka.
+The Diocese of Anuradhapura (Lat: Dioecesis Anuradhapurensis) is a diocese of the Latin Church of the Catholic Church in Sri Lanka.

 Originally erected as the apostolic prefecture of Anuradhapura, the prefecture was created from territory in the Diocese of Jaffna and the Diocese of Trincomalee-Batticaloa.

 The prefecture was elevated to a full diocese in 1982, and is a suffragan to the Archdiocese of Colombo.

 Norbert Marshall Andradi, appointed in 2003, is the bishop.

 St. Joseph's Cathedral, possibly the oldest church in Sri Lanka, was founded by the Portuguese missionary Pedro de la Fonseca in 1544.
 The present building dates from 1845.